Politico, a left-leaning news aggregate source, cannot

 Teachers unions

-are not only losing the PR war, in the courts of media opinion and the law,
+are not only losing the PR war, in the courts of media opinion and the law, but

-even on the radio,
+even on the radio, where union/labor concentrated radio broadcasting is

-where union/labor concentrated radio broadcasting is
+even on the radio, where union/labor concentrated radio broadcasting is

 fading away, along with liberal-progressive radio talk shows in general.
 Politico contributor Mackenzie Weinger